ScienceParkStudyGroup/rna-seq-lesson/_episodes/09-champion.md

 - [RLadies](https://rladies.org/).
 Example: [RLadies Amsterdam](https://www.meetup.com/rladies-amsterdam/)

 These meetups can be for skill-sharing, showcasing how people work, or building community so you can troubleshoot together.
 They can be an informal "hacky hour" at a cafe or pub!

+If you are interested in sharing your experiences on topics related to open science, you can join the [Open Science Community Amsterdam](https://openscience-amsterdam.com).

 ## Going further / Bibliography
 - [The Replication Crisis in Wikipedia](https://en.wikipedia.org/wiki/Replication_crisis)